ihatecompvir/GoCentral/README.md

 2. In your loader settings for Rock Band 3, enable the "NoSSL only" option for custom servers.
 If you are using another loader, check with your loader on enabling a NoSSL patch.
 Will add more instructions later on.
 ### Connecting on Xbox 360 (RB3Enhanced)
-1. Make sure RB3Enhanced 0.6 or later is installed. https://rb3e.enhanced.rocks/
+1. Make sure RB3Enhanced 0.7 or later is installed. https://rb3e.rbenhanced.rocks/
-2. Open rb3.ini, either in the folder Rock Band 3 is installed to or the "rb3" folder on your hard drive.
+2. GoCentral is enabled by default!
+If you need to enable it yourself:
-3. Change GoCentralAddress to `gocentral-xbox.rbenhanced.rocks`, ensuring there is no # at the start of the line.
+    * Open rb3.ini, change GoCentralAddress to `gocentral-xbox.rbenhanced.rocks`

 For the most reliable experience, port forward port 9103 (UDP) to your console in your router's settings, or if on RPCS3, enable UPnP.